OlivierBlanvillain/cs210-2020/labs/tools-setup.md

 .\cs setup -y --jvm 8 --apps cs,sbt
 ```

+(This command might cause your anti-virus to misidentify cs.exe as a virus,
+please override that).

 If this command fails with `Error running powershell script`, use the following
 alternative instructions (if the command didn't fail, continue to the next
 step):